sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/temporary_settings.md

 For unauthenticated users, temporary settings are stored in `localStorage`.

-## Different between temporary settings and site settings
+## Difference between temporary settings and site settings

 Site settings are the primary way to handle settings in Sourcegraph.
 They are accessible as global site settings, org settings, and user settings.
 These are the primary differences